Li Zicheng: Becoming a rebel

-Earlier in the year 1622, Xu Hongru, leader of the White Lotus Societies (Kenneth Swope said Xu Hongru was a Catholic convert.), conspired with Yu Hongzhi, a peasant rebel leader from Jingzhou (now Jingxian County, Hebei Province) and a rebel named Zhang Shipei from Caozhou (now Caoxian County, Shandong Province) to launch the uprising on the Mid-Autumn Festival.
-However, due to the leak of the plan, the uprising was launched in May.
+Earlier in the year 1622, Xu Hongru, the leader of the White Lotus Societies conspired with Yu Hongzhi, a peasant rebel leader from Jingzhou (now Jingxian County, Hebei Province) and a rebel named Zhang Shipei from Caozhou (now Caoxian County, Shandong Province) to launch the uprising on the Mid-Autumn Festival.
+However, their plan would be leaked, so it was launched instead in May.
 Xu Hongru revolted three months earlier out of fear of a preemptive action by the government.
 He declared himself Zhongxing Fuliedi (literally, lucky, devoted lord of the restoration).
 In November of the same year, Xu Hongru was betrayed by his subordinates, arrested in Zou County, and taken to the capital, where he was executed.
 When Li Zicheng rose up to rebel in Mizhi, the so-called dongling fumang group which joined him, refers to Xu Hongru's followers and their remnants.
-Gu Yingta testified that a direct line of succession from Xu Hongru to Li Zicheng's uprising is correct.
-When Li Zicheng marched into Henan.
-This suggests that the White Lotus Sect members organized by Xu Hongru constituted Li Zicheng's rebels.
+Gu Yingta testified that a direct line of succession from Xu Hongru to Li Zicheng's uprising is correct.When Li Zicheng marched into Henan, the White Lotus Sect members organised by Xu Hongru are said to have constituted his rebel forces.

 At the time when Li Zicheng openly rebelled, the White Lotus Society which had long predicted that a figure with the surname "Li" would one day become the emperor.
 Li Zicheng tried to use faith to solidify his own legitimacy by consulting a soothsayer.
 However, when the soothsayer denied Li Zicheng as the prophecied "Emperor Li", and foretold his imminent demise, he had the soothsayer executed.

 Li Zicheng and his cousin Li Guo then went to join larger group of outlaws.
 When the said group submitted to the Ming government, they left to join another group.
 One night on an unspecified date, Li and his supporters attacked the town, won the allegiance of thousands of famished residents, and led them to plunder the region.
 Within ten days they joined together with other brigands, giving the title of Dashing General to Li and forming a fully functioning outlaw group, and obtained their first real weapons.
 Furthermore, during his time as fugitive, Li Zicheng also murdered his own wife after she committed adultery.

 In 1631, after the rebel main force was defeated by Ming troops, the Li brothers formed their own group, which they dubbed the "Eighth Brigade".